Hearing Aids in Children: Adjusting to Hearing Aids

 Small Children and Hearing Technology

 Children who require hearing aids may have a congenital hearing loss (i.e. the hearing loss is present at birth) or may have an acquired hearing loss (the hearing loss develops at a later stage).

-Adjusting to hearing aids can be a difficult process for some children, while others accept their hearing aids immediately.
-Acceptance of hearing aids is particularly troublesome between the ages of 9 months to 3 years, when children are in the toddler stage.
+Adjusting to hearing aids can be a difficult process for some children, while others accept their technology immediately.
+Acceptance of wearing hearing aids is particularly troublesome between the ages of 9 months to 3 years, when children are in the toddler stage.

 The younger the child, the more "plasticity" they have in the brain.
 In other words, the brain of a young child is extremely flexible and will learn auditory skills very rapidly once hearing aids are provided: it is easier to make up for lost time when a child is very young.
 The more a young child wears his or her hearing aids, the stronger the auditory pathways in the brain will become.

 Our son is currently a ten year old who happily wears his cochlear implant and hearing aid and is in a mainstream school setting.
 When he was an infant, we struggled with keeping his technology on.
 We knew every moment was vital to develop his listening skills, and developed coping mechanisms.
 Our most challenging time was from ages 18 months to 3 years of age, when it felt like we were putting his equipment back on every 10 seconds!

 Why Children Reject Hearing Aids